 Whenever I order room service and have dishes everywhere, I’ve run out of coffee, or all the towels are soaking wet, housekeeping is nowhere to be found.

+For the most part, I just find this kind of funny.
 I’m not actually upset with housekeeping staff, I know they’ve got plenty of rooms to clean on any given day.

 But, where are you when I need you most?